botpress/botpress/docs/modules/light_views.md

 1. Create a react component under a `.jsx` file that exports the component class by default (`export default`)

-2. In your module's `webpack.js` file, locate the `lite` configuration.
+2. In your module's `webpack.config.js` file, locate the `lite` configuration.
 In the `entry` object, name your view and point to the file.

+3. In your module's `webpack.config.js` file, un-comment `, liteConfig` from the `module.exports =` line.

-3. Re-bundle your module (`npm run compile`)
+4. Re-bundle your module (`npm run compile`)

 See the [botpress-web](https://github.com/botpress/botpress-platform-webchat) module for an example